ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/studio/database/document-extensions/time-series.markdown

 {WARNING: Actions}

-1. Add a new entry to this time series (StockPrices) or click the dropdown to create a new time series.
+1. Click to add a new entry to this time series (StockPrices), or click the dropdown to create a [new time series](../../../studio/database/document-extensions/time-series#create-new-time-series-by-creating-the-first-entry).
 2. Delete all entries from a specified time range.
 3. Edit entry.